AlexanderTanJunAn/AlexanderTanJunAn/README.md

 * 🚗[RTOS-based Robotic Car](https://github.com/AlexanderTanJunAn/CG2271), using a FRDM-KL25Z board with Keil RTOS, controlled via an Android App.
 * 🤖[Alex](https://github.com/AlexanderTanJunAn/AlexBot-B02-6A), a Search and Rescue (SAR) robot with remote naviagation and LIDAR mapping built using a Raspberry Pi and Arduino.
 (No, I am not the robot.)
 * 📅[Duke](https://alexandertanjunan.github.io/ip/), a desktop app for managing your todos, events and deadlines, optimised for use via a Command Line Interface (CLI).
-* 🎮[Pong](https://github.com/AlexanderTanJunAn/Pong), a classic game made with Python.
+* 🎮[Python Games](https://github.com/AlexanderTanJunAn/PythonGames), classic games developed with Python.

 <br>
 <br>